 Options include walking and swimming from point A to point B along the coast.
 Or we can do circular routes to start and end at the same location.

-Distances depend on your requirements and can range from a couple of hours duration of about 5km to full day trips of 20+km.
+Distances depend on your requirements: timeframe, physical fitness, terrain, what you'd like to see.
+SwimHike routes can range from a couple of hours duration of about 5km, to full day trips of 20+km.

 After a brief chat to find out what sort of stuff you will see, and after an assessment of your swimming level, we will suggest some sites and take you out on a nature trail with a difference!